perladvent/perldotcom/content/article/how-do-i-open-this-.md

 Using a Perl Module Name
 ------------------------

-We're now in the root of the **git-helpers** `Git` repository.
-Let's say we want to open the `Git::Helpers` module.
+We're now in the root of the **git-helpers** Git repository.
+Let's say we want to open the Git::Helpers module.
 Translating a Perl module name into a file path isn't all that hard.
-Given something like `Git::Helpers`, I know that I'm likely (but not always) looking for a file called `Git/Helpers.pm`.
-This could be in `lib`, `t/lib` or some custom directory.
-If I know exactly where to find this file, I can invoke `vim` directly: `vim lib/Git/Helpers.pm`.
+Given something like Git::Helpers, I know that I'm likely (but not always) looking for a file called `Git/Helpers.pm`.
+This could be in lib, t/lib or some custom directory.
+If I know exactly where to find this file, I can invoke vim directly:

 ```bash
 $ vim lib/Git/Helpers.pm
 ```

-This works because, by default, `ot` will search your `lib` and `t/lib` directories for local files.
-You can override this via the `$ENV{OPEN_THIS_LIBS}` variable.
-It accepts a comma-separated list of libs.
+However, if I'm not sure, or if I'm just lazy, this will get me to the same place:

 ```bash
 ot Git::Helpers